 The Battle Arena is essentially a continuous lobby where your friends can spectate matches and participate in their own, depending on the ruleset you specify when creating it.
 There are public Battle Arenas available, but for the sake of this guide, we’ll cover how to create ones that only your friends can join.

 For groups with more than two people, you are able to also change the order in which new players will be added to fights.
 Typically, the bottom player will exit the “ring,” but you can change this to the top player if you prefer.

-If you did set a password — which can be necessary if you have an active friends list full of Smash players — your only real option is to let your friend know the password outside of the game.
+If you did set a password — which can be necessary if you have an active friends list full of Smash players — your only real option is to let your friends know the password outside of the game.

 If none of your friends have created an arena yet, this next screen will greet you with an error message.
 If your friends have built an arena and are ready to host battles, then you’ll see the list of them on this page.
 Every arena listed will be ready to join, so select your arena and start fighting your friends.

 Unfortunately, you aren’t able to voice chat with anyone that’s not playing a game on the Nintendo Switch.
 However, after you’ve constructed a Battle Arena and are battling it out with your friends, you can start using the Nintendo Switch Online app’s voice chat feature.